 The topic I am addressing here is something that I have wanted to dig into since I first entered into the field of Buddhist studies, since it is one that has deep philosophical roots in Buddhist literature and that also carries direct implications for personal practice.
 I saw my first opportunity to present an inquiry into the matter of views a couple of years ago, when I was asked to make a presentation at a conference in Seoul hosted by the Academy of Korean Studies that had the title of ‘A World Without Walls,’ and which assembled a group of scholars from a broad range of disciplines.
 Needing to make my own talk extend beyond the scope of standard Buddhology, I decided to compare Buddhist ideas of belief formation and resistance to those seen in other disciplines, mainly Western epistemology and behavioral psychology (Muller, 2011).

-I seized on this idea after having finished reading the third in a series of books on belief and resistance by the eminent American literary critic and epistemologist Barbara Smith (of Duke University)., and was able to crystallize my understanding of the general Buddhist take on the matter based on my own long study of the two hindrances, as well as with the help of Paul Fuller's excellent monograph, The Notion of Diṭṭhi in Theravāda Buddhism.
+I seized on this idea after having finished reading the third in a series of books on belief and resistance by the eminent American literary critic and epistemologist Barbara Smith (of Duke University), and was able to crystallize my understanding of the general Buddhist take on the matter based on my own long study of the two hindrances, as well as with the help of Paul Fuller's excellent monograph, The Notion of Diṭṭhi in Theravāda Buddhism.
 I also found out that a good amount of work had been done in this area in the field of behavioral psychology, and thus ended up incorporating that perspective as well.
 The value of this kind of comparative effort, is, I think, not only in opening up discourse with other disciplines, but also in enriching the vocabulary of Buddhist studies itself.

 Does Buddhism Do Away With Views?